grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 7.0 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

-In the search view, you can use insights data to help you find most-used, broken, and unused dashbaords.
+In the search view, you can use insights data to help you find most-used, broken, and unused dashboards.

 You can sort the dashboards by:

 - Errors total
-- Errors 30 days
+- Errors 30 days (most and least)
 - Views total
-- Views 30 days
+- Views 30 days (most and least)

-{{< figure src="/static/img/docs/enterprise/improved-search-7-5.png" max-width="650px" class="docs-image--no-shadow" >}}
+{{< figure src="/media/docs/grafana/dashboards/screenshot-dashboard-sort-9.5.png" max-width="650px" class="docs-image--no-shadow" >}}

 ## Visualize usage insights data